H4ssi/mmo-server/README.md

 ```
 {
   "type" : ".Entered",
   "x" : 7,           /* x coordinate : int */
   "y" : 8,           /* y coordinate : int */
   "id" : 1           /* room local id of player : int */
+  "name" : "florian" /* name of entering user : string */
 }
 ```

-which means, a player entered the room and was placed on tile `[7/8]`.
+which means, a player named `"florian"` entered the room and was placed on tile `[7/8]`.
 As long as the player stays in this room, they will be identified by the id  `1`.

 The server will also notify the entering player themselves, in fact it is the very first message sent to the client upon entering a room.